natexcvi/go-llm/README.md

 > **Warning**
 >
 > The `BashTerminal` and regular `PythonREPL` tools let the agent run arbitrary commands on your machine, use at your own risk.
+It may be a good idea to use the built-in support for action confirmation callbacks (see the `WithActionConfirmation` method on the `ChainAgent` type).

 ### Memory
 A memory system that allows agents to store and retrieve information.